wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
-= 2.22 =
+= 2.30 =
+* Corrected an issue with the 2.1 templates and updated the form and form CSS to a tableless, responsive layout
+* Added meta tag in new template head to ensure noindex and nofollow by search engines
+* Updated the support page to pull a feed from our site’s knowledge base and news = 2.22 =
 * If you obtain a new API key, the old key is cached and will not validate.
 This updates the cache when the account settings are saved.
 = 2.21 =